 Voiding a Lease When a Landlord Forces a Tenant Out

-If a landlord is failing to repair, breaching the covenant of quiet enjoyment or otherwise harassing a tenant out of a unit, the tenant may be entitled to void the lease.
-It depends on the severity of the living conditions.
+If a landlord is failing to repair, breaching the covenant of quiet enjoyment, or otherwise harassing a tenant out of a unit, the tenant may be entitled to void the lease.
+Voiding a lease depends on the severity of the living conditions.
 Where a landlord has failed or refused to repair for many years, the tenant will be able to move-out and sue the landlord under a variety of causes of action.

 One of these causes of action is constructive eviction.
 Constructive eviction occurs when tenants are forced out of a residential unit because of harassment, annoyance or repair issues.
-The damages for constructive eviction are the market rent for the unit less the contracted for rent (or rent- controlled rent) times the number of years that the tenant reasonably expected to stay in the unit.
-For example, where a tenant is forced out of a unit where the tenant pays $2,000/month for a rent-controlled apartment worth $3,000/month, the tenant will be allowed to recoup $1,000 for every month the tenant expected to live in the unit.
+The damages for constructive eviction are the market rent for the unit less the contracted for rent (or rent-controlled rent) times the number of years that the tenant reasonably expected to stay in the unit.
+For example, where a tenant is forced out of a unit where the tenant is paying $2,000/month and the rent-controlled apartment has a fair market rental value of $3,000/month, the tenant will be allowed to recoup $1,000 for every month the tenant expected to live in the unit.
 Appraisers and economists are used to calculate the market rental value.
 At least one court has allowed recovery for twenty years of projected rent.
 Chacon v.
 Litke, 181 Cal.
 App.
 4th 1234 (2010).
-In rent-controlled jurisdictions, this amount may be trebled where a landlord forced a tenant out because the tenant had below market rent.
+In rent-controlled jurisdictions, this amount may be trebled where a landlord forced a tenant out because the tenant occupied a below market rent unit.